djbpitt/xslt-optimization/notes.md

 1. Michael Kay: Modifying arrays or maps might be more efficient than modifying nodes
 2. Accumulators (Michael Kay was skeptical)

+Ran some intitial tests with current setup 2020-03-06 basically just to test Saxon-EE was working.
+Threads seems to slow things down, but if we do longer runs wit a limited number 2-4 it might be beneficial for the baselining.